-- Ongoing improvement in educational standards at all of our schools; All schools to be judged 'good' or above: - Assisting in the development of our hub operating model in delivering a joined up curriculum and seamless transition for our students, both through advice and support; - Offering all students unique learning opportunities through existing and new strategic partners; - Further develop our HR function commensurate with being a major employer; - Achieve further cost savings through applying economies of scale and generate additional income to increase funding available to support the Trust's core purpose in providing a broad and balanced curriculum for each and every student; - Work with the Local Authority to establish an SRB supporting special needs and early childhood Trauma, - Continue to be at the forefront of mental health and wellbeing, acknowledging the need to be attachment aware and trauma responsive; - For the Trust and its academies to support and promote environmental initiatives and participate in important conservation projects; - Extend and develop our outreach to local families and communities; - Consider sponsorship of additional academies, nurseries or pre schools that offer a good fit with the Trust's aims and existing schools; - Working in collaboration with other Trusts to develop mutual benefits.
+- Ongoing improvement in educational standards at all of our schools; - All schools to be judged 'good' or above; - Continue to develop the Wensum Trust English hub, supporting further schools both in Norfolk and Suffolk; - Assisting in the development of our hub operating model in delivering a joined up ethos/curriculum and seamless transition for our students, both through advice and support; - Offering all students unique and enriched learning opportunities through existing and new strategic partners; - Further develop our HR function commensurate with being a major employer; - Achieve further cost savings through applying economies of scale and generate additional income to increase funding available to support the Trust's core purpose in providing a broad and balanced curriculum for each and every student; - Work with the Local Authority to establish two High School SRBs supporting special needs Autistic Spectrum Disorder; - Continue to be at the forefront of mental health and wellbeing, acknowledging the need to be attachment aware and trauma responsive; - To add to our strategic partners to further improve opportunities for our students and to broaden and enrich our curriculum offer; - For the Trust and its academies to support and promote environmental initiatives and participate in important conservation projects; - Extend and develop our outreach to local families and communities; - Consider sponsorship of additional academies, nurseries or pre-schools that offer a good fit with the Trust's aims and existing schools; - Working in collaboration with other Trusts to develop mutual benefits.

-The trust is fortunate to have a large group of committed volunteers who take an active part in the educational and non educational activities of the Trust.
+The trust is fortunate to have a large group of committed volunteers who take an active part in the educational and non-educational activities of the Trust.